stevebrownlee/vps-setup/README.md

 In your CLI, execute the command `ssh root@[your droplet IP address but not the brackets]`.
 This will open up a secure shell connection to your droplet.

+#### If you are prompted for the root password

+> **Note:** If you were not prompted for your password, ignore this section

-You will be prompted for the root password, which likely was never sent to you, so you will need to go back to the Digital Ocean site and click on your Droplet, and then the "Reset root password" button.
+You will need to go back to the Digital Ocean site and click on your Droplet, and then the "Reset root password" button.
 They will email you a new root password.

 After you type that in, you will gain access.
 Yay!